troubling/hummingbird/aio/Readme.md

 1. Ensure you can now use the new `go` binary:

         $ go version
-        go version go1.8.1 linux/amd64
+        go version go1.8 linux/amd64

 Installing Hummingbird
 ----------------------

-1. Cretate a directory for the Hummingbird code in GOPATH.
-It's easiest to symlink it into a folder structure within GOPATH:
+1. Create a directory for the Hummingbird code in GOPATH, and checkout the code.

         mkdir -p $GOPATH/src/github.com/troubling
-        ln -s ~/hummingbird $GOPATH/src/github.com/troubling/hummingbird

-1. Check out the source code:

         cd $GOPATH/src/github.com/troubling
         git clone git@github.com:troubling/hummingbird.git

+1. (Optional) Create a symlink of the directory in $HOME for convenience.

+        ln -s $GOPATH/src/github.com/troubling/hummingbird ~/hummingbird

 1. Compile, test, and install Hummingbird.
 A Makefile is provided to make this simpler: